siglens/siglens/CONTRIBUTING.md

 * **Bug report**: You’ve found a bug with the code, and want to report or track the bug.
 Show more details, and let us know about an unexpected error, a crash, or an incorrect behavior.
 * **New feature request**: Suggest a new feature.
 This allows feedback from others before the code is written.
 * **Story**: Clearly describe the task.
 Break it down as much as you can so it's easier to implement.
-Link to existing issues if appropriate using #<issue-number>.
+Link to existing issues if appropriate using #issue-number.
 * **Report a security vulnerability**: Review our security policy first and then report a vulnerability.

 ## Ask for Help